alberto-cardini/PPM_Photo_Editor/README.md

 ## Restrictions on Image format and dimentions
 <img align="right" width="141" height="131" src="https://github.com/alberto-cardini/PPM_Photo_Editor/assets/51383388/c4e8fbc9-6acb-4c12-a4e9-ff0911929841)">
 When choosing the input image be sure to use images that are in PPM format (P3 to be precise), strictly in ASCII format (https://en.wikipedia.org/wiki/Netpbm).
-The view of the image file from a text note app must look like the this ->.
-How to sequence of pixels is indented does not matter.
+The .ppm file from a text editor must look like the this.
+It doesn't matter whether the pixels are ordered in a list or in rows of RGB value.

+To satisfy these particular requests use an editor like GIMP to export the file in the right format, then open the .ppm file in a text editor and delete the line that GIMP include in exported files.
+Now you are good to go.

 Also, be sure to use square images, due to the fact that the algoritms' implementation are based on square matricies.

-## Realeasse 1.0
+## Future Release 1.0
-The following features will be available with the first realease.
+The following features will be available with the first release.

 ### Filters
 1. Gaussian Blur: (work in progress).